The Ale & Compass Lounge at Disney’s Yacht Club

 The lounge sits adjacent to the restaurant.
 Thankfully, if you don’t have a reservation for the restaurant, you can still order many of the same menu items at the lounge in the evening.

-If you want to enjoy appetizers or a full meal here, those hours range from 4:00 p.m. until 10:00 p.m.
+If you plan on ordering appetizers or a meal here, those hours range from approximately 5:00 p.m. until 10:00 p.m.
 While the lounge is only open during specific hours each day, the actual space is usually open for guests to use at their convenience.

 The lounge makes for a nice area to get a little work done if you are waiting on a flight.